Reward Learning through Ranking Mean Squared Error: Related Work

 \section{Related Work}

 Reward learning is a broad field in which reward functions are inferred from various forms of human feedback, including demonstrations, preferences, scalar evaluations, ratings, or combinations thereof.
-One common approach is inverse reinforcement learning (IRL), which learns a reward function such that the resulting policy produces behaviors similar to those in the provided demonstrations \citep{inverse_rl_ng}.
-Despite recent advances showing that reward functions can be recovered from suboptimal demonstrations \citep{kyriacos2016IRLFailure, brown2019extrapolating}, it is still argued that providing demonstrations can be time-consuming and difficult \citep{kinesthetic_teaching, lee2021pebble}.
+One approach is inverse RL, which learns reward functions from demonstrations \citep{inverse_rl_ng, brown2019extrapolating}.
+However, it is argued that providing demonstrations can be time-consuming and difficult \citep{kinesthetic_teaching, lee2021pebble}.

-As an alternative to demonstrations, other approaches rely on preference-based feedback (e.g., preference-based RL).
-In this setting, human users typically provide binary preferences over pairs of agent behaviors \citep{christiano2017deep,lee2021pebble}.
-This form of supervision has gained recent popularity, as it is often considered more intuitive and less demanding than providing full demonstrations.
+Other approaches rely on preference feedback, where human users typically provide binary preferences over pairs of behaviors \citep{christiano2017deep,lee2021pebble}.
+This form of supervision has gained traction, as it is often considered more intuitive and less demanding for humans than providing full demonstrations.
 However, binary preferences can be limited in the richness of information they convey.
-To address this, recent work has explored scaled preferences, where users indicate not just which behavior they prefer, but also the strength of that preference (e.g., on a scale from ``strongly prefer A'' to ``strongly prefer B'') \citep{scale_fb}.
+To address this issue, \citet{scale_fb} explored scaled preferences, where users indicate not just which behavior they prefer, but also the strength of that preference (e.g., on a scale from ``strongly prefer A'' to ``strongly prefer B'').
 These graded comparisons have been shown to outperform strict binary preferences, offering more informative supervision for reward learning.

 Similarly, scalar feedback methods provide rich signals by allowing humans to rate behaviors directly.
-For example, the TAMER framework allowed humans to provide binary signals indicating whether a behavior was judged to be optimal \citep{knox2009interactively}.
-Later work introduced reward sketching, where, for a given behavior, humans continuously provide a scalar signal indicating the agent’s progress toward a goal \citep{cabi2019scaling}.
+For example, the TAMER framework allows humans to provide binary signals indicating whether a behavior is considered optimal \citep{knox2009interactively}.
+Later, \citet{reward_sketching} introduced reward sketching, where, for a given behavior, humans continuously provide a scalar signal indicating progress toward a goal.
 Recent work on reward modeling for LLMs has also moved beyond binary preferences to use ordinal feedback \citep{wisdom_crowd, lipo}.
 Most similar to our approach is rating-based RL \citep{rating_based_RL}.
-It handles multi-class discrete ratings by using a novel cross-entropy loss formulation.
-In this setup, humans assign class labels such as ``good," ``okay," or ``bad" to trajectories, and these labels are then used to train a reward function.
+It handles multi-class ratings by using a new cross-entropy loss.
+In this setup, humans assign class labels such as ``good," ``okay," or ``bad" to trajectories, and these labels are then used to train a reward model.